Fort Sam Houston Housing

 JBSA- Fort Sam Houston Housing

-Military housing at Fort Sam Houston is privatized.
-Housing consists of a variety of home types within 8 villages and is provided by Lincoln Military Housing .
+Military housing at Fort Sam Houston is privatized and provided by Lincoln Military Housing.
+Housing consists of a variety of home types within eight villages.

 San Antonio, Texas 78234